Connic

 AutoGen

-AutoGen is powerful for research and prototyping.
-Connic takes agents to production with managed infrastructure, connectors, and observability built-in.
+AutoGen shines for multi-agent research and prototyping.
+Connic ships those agents to production — managed hosting, first-party connectors, and tracing included from day one.

 Feature Comparison